-When you think of healthy bedroom tips, what comes to mind?
+When you think of a healthy bedroom, what comes to mind?
 Painting the room a peaceful color, having a comfortable mattress and pillow, keeping the room clean and removing clutter are all great ways to keep a bedroom healthy.
 However, there’s more to it than that.

 Creating a healthy bedroom is one area that ultimately contributes to having a healthy home environment.
 We spend 25-30% of our lives in bed, so that’s a lot of time in our bedroom.
 Your bedroom should be a healing sanctuary.